-If your cameras were registered to this Orchid system prior to version 21.3.0, the system will not recognize the metadata events on the cameras, and therefore, camera-based motion detection will not be an available option.
-To remedy this, perform the Recover Camera procedure on each camera, as needed.
+If your cameras were registered to this Orchid system prior to version 21.3.0, the system will not recognize the metadata events on the cameras, and therefore, camera-based motion

 8. If you select the Continuous recording with motion adaptive frame rate recording style, you will need to set both the Frame Rate During Motion and the Frame Rate During Non-Motion.
 (The Frame Rate During Motion will dictate the available settings for the Frame Rate During Non-Motion.
 Allowable settings for the Frame Rate During Non-Motion range from 1 up to a setting that is less than or equal to the Frame Rate During Motion.)